 How to Set Up Your First KPI Report (The Complete Guide)

-A KPI report is a visual dashboard with KPIs & metrics that reflect on the performance of an organization.
+A KPI report is a visual dashboard with KPIs & metrics that reflect on the performance of an organisation.

 Well-defined KPI reports give business leaders insight into their company’s performance and help to make informed decisions.